Close Menu

 Understanding and using "able" and related words correctly is essential for effective communication.
 It allows you to confidently express what you or others can do, and it helps avoid negative or confused sentences.
 Whether writing formal reports or casual conversations, mastery over these terms adds clarity and positivity to your language.

-See also Understanding the Opposite of Reactive: A Complete Guide
+See also Opposite of Fast Food: A Complete Guide to Healthy, Nutritious Alternatives

 Practice Exercises